Africa Sensations Tour (25 days)

 Today you make your way to the airport for your flight to Singapore.
 On arrival you remain in transit for your connecting flight to Cape Town.
 (Meals in flight)

-On arrival at Cape Town International Airport this morning you are met and taken to our hotel for a three-night stay.
+On arrival at Cape Town International Airport this morning we are met and taken to our hotel for three nights.
 Later we hold an informal Tour orientation meeting while enjoying a welcome drink or two.
 (Meal in flight)

 This morning we enjoy a city tour taking in the highlights of Cape Town, which include the Castle of Good Hope from 1666, the Malay Quarter and the magnificent Table Mountain.
 Here we ascend to the top (weather permitting) by revolving cable car, where you are able to marvel at the birds-eye view of the city and its beaches far below.
-After descending from the mountain we have lunch.
 This afternoon we proceed to the harbour where we board a ferry to Robben Island, formerly a political prison and now a museum and a National Monument.
 Here we view what was once Nelson Mandela’s maximum-security prison cell during his 18 years of incarceration.
-(BL)
+(B)

 Our return journey takes us past the University of Cape Town, Rhodes Memorial and the Groote Schuur Hospital where the world’s first successful human heart-transplant was performed in 1967.
 (BL)